JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 • Tried the variety of coffees on offer, hot and cold

 I tested the JURA GIGA 10 over 4 weeks, using it as the primary coffee maker in my kitchen.
-My housemates and I used the machine to make coffees of all types, and I experimented with the customization settings to see just how much you can change.
+My housemates and I used the machine to make coffee of all types, and I experimented with the customization settings to see how much you could change.

 Read more about how we test.